particle-iot/docs/src/content/reference/device-os/firmware.md

 // ret is SYSTEM_ERROR_NONE on success
 ```

-- After successful reconfiguration, enable ethernet detection, then reset the device.
+- After successful reconfiguration, enable ethernet detection with System.enableFeature(FEATURE_ETHERNET_DETECTION), and then reset the device with System.reset().
 This will be fast because the device did not connect to the cloud the first time.
+This setting is persistent on reset, cold boot, application firmware flash, and Device OS upgrade.
+It also is used when in safe mode so Device OS can be upgraded OTA over Ethernet.

 ```cpp
 System.enableFeature(FEATURE_ETHERNET_DETECTION);
 System.reset();
 ```

-- If you want to restore the default pins, use:
+- If you want to restore one or more pins as their default value, use PIN_INVALID, and the default will be used for that pin.

 ```cpp
 remap.cs_pin = PIN_INVALID; // default